RafalKucharskiPK/rafalkucharskipk.github.io/_research/Natello_Descormier.md

 researchgate:
 x:
 ---
-As an engineering student at the École polytechnique in Paris, I am doing a master-level research internship within the COeXISTENCE project, on the topic of coalition games in urban networks.
+As an engineering student at the École polytechnique in Paris, I was doing a master-level research internship within the COeXISTENCE project, on the topic of coalition games in urban networks.
 My studies focus on operations research, algorithmics and game theory, and I have a particular interest for networks and transportation.
 Over the last years, I have followed a pluridisciplinary education that includes physics and economics.